HTTP-RPC/Kilo/README.md

 Subclasses can override the `reportError()` method to perform custom error handling.

 ### Inter-Service Communication
-A reference to any service annotated with `jakarta.servlet.annotation.WebServlet` can be obtained via the `getInstance()` method of the `WebService` class.
+A reference to any active service can be obtained via the `getInstance()` method of the `WebService` class.
 This can be useful when the implementation of one service depends on functionality provided by another service, for example.

 ### API Documentation
 An index of all active services can be found at the application's context root: